XiaoGeNintendo/ManyNotifier/README.md

 2. ZOJ and Luogu supports Chinese name.
 Luogu's display font is changed to support Chinese.
 But as ZOJ doesn't have much Chinese names, we didn't change the display font, so there may be some error characters.
 3. The score will be displayed at the place of test case

+# Working with the source
+Ehh...
+It is mentioned above.
+Let me remind you that this is a full Eclipse project, all you need to do is put it in your Eclipse workspace and attach all source jar in the **lib** folder then enjoy.

 # Changelog
 - Version 0.7 :Supports **Codeforces** now.
 Thanks for Mike for the wonderful Codeforces API.
 - Version 1.0 :Supports **Peking University Online Judge(POJ)** now and released on Github